kubedb/docs/docs/guides/elasticsearch/concepts/elasticsearch/index.md

   version: searchguard-7.9.3
 ```

+### spec.autoOps
+AutoOps is an optional field to control the generation of versionUpgrade & TLS-related recommendations.

 ### spec.version

 `spec.version` is a `required` field that specifies the name of the [ElasticsearchVersion](/docs/guides/elasticsearch/concepts/catalog/index.md) CRD where the docker images are specified.